aksharc2/parallelRandomCPGC/README.md

 ## Procedure to run the scripts
-Instructions to run the script on a graph and obtain compression.
+Instructions to run the script on a given original graph and obtain the restrectured graph.

 1. **Prerequisite packages and libraries required**
   - Tested with Ubuntu 20.04 and above versions